News

 Subcommittee Will Explore How the Current State of Robotics is Impacting the Economy as well as Trade and Commerce

 WASHINGTON, DC - September 7, 2016 – The Subcommittee on Commerce, Manufacturing, and Trade, chaired by Rep. Michael C. Burgess, M.D.
-(R-TX), has scheduled a hearing for Wednesday, September 14, at 10:30 a.m. in room 2322 of the Rayburn House Office Building.
+(R-TX), has scheduled a for Wednesday, September 14, at 10:30 a.m. in room 2322 of the Rayburn House Office Building.
 The hearing is entitled “Disrupter Series: Advanced Robotics.”

 The Disrupter Series continues next week with an examination of advanced robotics, exploring the way this field is modernizing our economy, improving safety and efficiency, and boosting trade and commerce.
 The modern workplace has transformed as advanced robotic technology evolves.
 For example, voice command and facial recognition technology has enabled devices to perform everyday tasks – such as adding meetings to calendars or sending texts to family – to completing more advanced assignments like performing medical procedures on injured veterans.